 Beverley Taylor Sorenson Arts and Education Complex (1721 Campus Center Drive, SLC)

-Come explore the excitement of dance, visual arts, drama and music as well as the integration of the arts into academic curriculum.
+Come explore the excitement of dance and visual art integration into academic curriculum.
 Workshop Includes:

-- Instruction on teaching dance, visual art, music, and drama in a K-6 setting.
+- Instruction on teaching dance and visual art in a K-6 setting.

 - Opportunities to observe Tanner Dance teachers working with students through classes and summer camps.